-The post Dmytri Kleiner on the workings of a Venture Commune appeared first on P2P Foundation.
+The post Implementing Article 25 of the Universal Declaration of Human Rights and a basic income guarantee appeared first on P2P Foundation.

 Peter Jones recently asked us for a list of our ten most representative articles to help others who wanted to come up to speed on the subject.
 The list was put together by Vasilis Kostakis, Vasilis Niaros, Stacco Troncoso and myself.
 Rather than ten articles, we came up with ten general categories, which then feature...
 Continue reading →

 So what might the commons actually achieve for you if you live in a city?
 How might you experience the joys of commoning?
 Check out Sharing Cities: Activating the Urban Commons, a fantastic new book that describes more than 100 case studies and model...